 Car carriers go from Bremerhaven to many North American ports.
 That are special designed auto transport ships for roll on / roll off transports.
-Cars must go through a German customs inspection first.
-After that your shipping agent will let you know where to drop the car at the freeport area.
+It need a German export customs declaration before goods can be exported.
+After that your shipping agent will let you know where to drop the car at the port service.

 Important: Every car has to be steamcleaned before you deliver it to the port!
 That is to avoid bringing in seeds or bugs from Europe to your country.
-Canadion customs will do a kind of agriculture inspection on used cars.
+Canadion customs could do a kind of agriculture inspection on used cars.

 Your car must be completely unlodaed.
 Trunk and inside must be empty.
 Just the spare wheel and the jack.
-No other goods, no personal things are allowed to go with the car!
+No other goods, no parts, no personal things are allowed to go with the car!

 A shipping rate will not include the handling charges in Canada.
 There will be port handling charges, agent fees, CFIA fee, maybe others...
 Depending on the size of your car, van or truck the shipping rate from Bremerhaven to Halifax will be approx. Euro 1.200 to Euro 1800.
 The Canadian port charges are approx. CAD 250 per vehicle.

 I have shipped cars to clients from BC via Tacoma (seem to be complicated), in containers via Montreal (and train, expensive and complicated) and Halifax (later on rail).
 The best seem to be via Halifax.

-Cars older than 25 years can be exported without conversion work.
-American seem to love older sport cars from Italy and Germany, and Unimog, Mercedes G-Wagon...
+Cars older than 25 years can be imported without conversion work.
+Americans seem to love older sport cars from Italy and Germany, and Unimog, Mercedes G-Wagon, BMW M power...